andrew-dewhirst/phase-3-final-project-front-end/README.md

 ## Back End

 The back end of TripTracker was built using Sinatra.
 Github link can be found here - https://github.com/andrew-dewhirst/phase-3-sinatra-react-project.
+Running `bundle install` will install all the gems and dependencies needed for this app.
+One additional gem was added to help seed the database - the Faker gem, with additional information available on the Faker gem's [Github](https://github.com/faker-ruby/faker).

 # Section 2 - Getting Started with Create React App